 13 Hold tightly to the pattern of the sound words you heard from me, and do so in the faith and love that are found in Christ Jesus.
 14 Through the Holy Spirit who lives in us, guard the good deposit that was entrusted to you.

-15 You already know that everyone in the province of Asia turned away from me, including13 Phygellus and Hermogenes.
-16 The Lord grant mercy to the household of Onesiphorus, for he often refreshed me and was not ashamed of my chains.
+15 You know that all in the province of Asia turned away from me, including13 Phygellus and Hermogenes.
+16 The Lord grant mercy to the household of Onesiphorus, for he often refreshed me, and he was not ashamed of my chains.
 17 On the contrary, when he arrived in Rome he diligently sought me out and found me.
 18 May the Lord grant him to find mercy from the Lord on that Day!
 And as for the many ways in which he served us at Ephesus, these you know very well.

 - Lit. according to

 - Lit. from the ones born before (me)

 - Or to keep rekindling (fan into flame); 1 Tim.
 4:14

 - Lit. for which reason also I suffer these things